-In 2012, the star architect Kunlé Adeyemi unveiled his “floating school” in Makoko, one of more than 100 slums in Lagos, Nigeria’s commercial capital.
+In 2012, the star architect Kunlé Adeyemi unveiled his “floating school” in Makoko, one of more than one hundred slums in Lagos, Nigeria’s commercial capital.
 Most of Makoko’s residents, who are estimated between 40,000 and 300,000, live in makeshift structures built on stilts on lagoon water.
 The floating school, built by local residents, used wooden offcuts from a nearby sawmill and locally grown bamboo.
 It sat on 256 plastic drums and was powered by rooftop solar panels.
 The construction of the floating school gave new hope to residents hoping for more durable, permanent housing structures in the face of regular flooding.
 It was also viewed as a prototype for housing crises elsewhere on the continent.

 One thing the floating school did not do was encourage government intervention to improve the lives of Makoko’s residents.
 Instead, residents were regularly subject to threats of eviction because Makoko is located on prime land.
 At best, the international attention (the school won a number of design prizes) slowed attempts by the Nigerian government to finally “clear” Lagos of the slum.
 It didn’t help when three years after the floating school was first constructed, it collapsed in June 2016, after heavy rainfall.